boguz/asteroids/README.md

-# asteroids
+# Asteroids JS
-A minimal and modern vanilla javascript version on the Blasteroids game
+A minimal and modern vanilla javascript version on the Blasteroids game.